 - mild cheddar is the best flavor without being overly sharp and seems to be the one that will be loved by everyone

-- switch up your flavors a bit by adding Rotel, pico, or diced jalapeños to the cheese once it’s melted.
+- switch up your flavors a bit by adding Rotel, pico, chopped green chiles, or diced jalapeno peppers to the cheese once it’s melted.

 - you can switch out the paprika for chili powder, cumin, garlic powder, or cayenne pepper for even more flavor!